 - The associated YouTube channel has 31,323,239 views.

 There’s other metrics I could share but that’s not the point of the post.
-We’re here to answer a simple question: how can you make a living by writing about video games?
+We’re here to wonder, how can you make a living by writing about video games?

 Because while I’ve had a lovely time over the last few years, I’ll eventually move on and I figured it’d be useful to share some things I’ve learned along the way.
 I have no need to hold back so this is pretty much everything I know.